 When facing sexual misconduct charges, you must contact a reputable and award-winning Michigan sex crimes defense law firm, such as George Law.
 The criminal defense attorneys at George Law will carefully review your case and the evidence against you.
 George Law’s defense lawyers will develop a powerful rebuttal to these hurtful charges.
-A well-crafted defense can reduce your charges, the dismissal of your case, or a finding of not guilty by the jury.
+A well-crafted defense can reduce your charges, dismissal of your case, or a finding of not guilty by the jury.
 Bear in mind that the availability of defense depends on the nature of your circumstances.
 Below are common defenses against sex crime charges.

 Statute Of Limitations